Frequently Asked Questions

-- Why are we so insistent on spaying and neutering dogs?
+- Why is BAPBR so insistent on spaying and neutering dogs?

-- You say you are a “rescue”—why won't you help me?
+- BAPBR is a “rescue”—why won't you help me?

 Why is this breed so misunderstood?

 Please don’t wait till the last minute to re-home your dog.
 Time is never on your side when re-homing Pit Bull Terriers.
-It takes 3-12 months to re-home them.
+It takes anywhere from 3-12 months to re-home them.
 Pets are not disposable.
-They are a lifelong commitment, so please stick by your pet, until you find a new, responsible and committed home for your dog.
+They are a lifelong commitment, so please stick by your pet until you find a new, responsible, and committed home for your dog.

 Does BAPBR take owner-surrender dogs (a dog I can no longer keep)?

 Yes – when we have availability in the organization, which is not often.
-We often ask for an owner surrender donation to help with our costs.
-We can always help you by “courtesy posting” the dog for you on our blog.
-If (and it’s rare that we have the space), we were able to take in your pet, the dog needs to be spayed/neutered and up-to-date on vaccinations before he or she can be taken.
-A copy of the dog’s vet paperwork/rabies certificate is necessary as proof.
-We will also need to evaluate your dog by one of our volunteers to confirm temperament before we would agree to take him or her.
+We can always help you by “courtesy posting” the dog for you on our web site and social media streams.
+If we are able to take in your pet, the dog needs to be spayed/neutered and up-to-date on vaccinations before he or she can be taken.
+A copy of the dog’s vet paperwork, including rabies certificate, is necessary as proof.
+We will also need to evaluate your dog to confirm temperament before we can take him or her.
 We are not able to help dogs that have a bite history, regardless of how minor.
-Any courtesy listed dog MUST be spayed or neutered prior to going on the website - period, no exceptions.
+Any courtesy listed dog MUST be spayed or neutered prior to going on our web site, no exceptions.
 If you want to find a home for your own dog, you can list your dog for adoption yourself on www.pbrc.net and www.adoptapet.com (both are free and for everyone).

 I found a Pit Bull Terrier—what do I do?

-Please take the dog to your local vet to be scanned for a microchip—if positive, please contact the person/name listed on the microchip.
+Please take the dog to your local vet to be scanned for a microchip—if positive, please contact the person listed on the microchip.
 Also, please contact your local animal shelter.
 We do not take in stray dogs.

 Can I come visit and meet the dogs at your facility?